-Alabama History Day is the state contest of National History Day, a history competition that engages middle school and high school students in robust and creative historical research.
-Please join us for Alabama History Day ’25: April 11, 2025, at Troy University at Montgomery!
+Alabama History Day is the state contest of National History Day, a competition that engages middle school and high school students in robust and creative historical research.
+Registration is NOW OPEN for our 2026 contests!

 Alabama History Day students learn how to conduct primary research and analyze sources.
 Then, they get creative.
 Students can present their findings as a Paper, Documentary, Website, Performance, or Exhibit.
 In the process, students become writers, filmmakers, web designers, playwrights, and artists as they create unique contemporary expressions of history.

-The Alabama History Day staff invites you to get creative and demonstrate your critical thinking skills in our annual competition.
+Alabama History Day invites you to get creative and demonstrate your critical thinking skills in our annual competition.
 The best thing about this competition is that YOU select the topic and the presentation format!
-We have a ton of guides and other resources to help you along the way, whether you build a website, create an exhibit, write a paper, prepare a live performance, or film a documentary.
+Build a website, create an exhibit, write a paper, prepare a live performance, or film a documentary!

 You may work solo or in groups of up to five students.
 Also, groups can be made up of students in different grade levels, as long as you are in the same division.